HoldOnBro/Actions-OpenWrt/README.md

 Credit to ***P3TERX***, ***bin20088*** and ***flippy***，this is just a combination of their work.

-The '\*.config' files in this repository are for N1, Newifi_D2 and G-Dock coz these are the devices I have.
+The firmwares released are for S9xxx devices, Newifi_D2, G-Dock, amd64 and the J4125 with rtl8125 ethernet device.

 Feel free to [fork](https://github.com/HoldOnBro/Actions-OpenWrt/generate) or just pull [my docker image](https://hub.docker.com/r/minirailgun/openwrt-aarch64/tags) to save time, it will be updated everyday.